Date posted: Jul 8, 2026

 1. Strategic Pricing and Contract Strategy

-• Design and execute short-term and long-term pricing strategies, including Wholesale Acquisition Cost (WAC) setting and discount corridors that align with the IRA’s negotiated Maximum Fair Price (MFP) environment and evolving market landscape
+• Design and execute short-term and long-term pricing strategies, including Wholesale Acquisition Cost (WAC) setting and discount corridors that align with the IRA’s negotiated Maximum Fair Price (MFP) environment, Most Favored Nation, and evolving market landscape

-• Develop innovative contracting models, such as value-based or outcomes-based agreements, to secure optimal positioning on payer and PBM formularies
+• Develop innovative contracting models, such as value-based or outcomes-based agreements, analyzing pre deal assumptions to secure optimal positioning on payer and PBM formularies

 • Lead performance analytics to evaluate pull-through effectiveness and contract ROI, providing actionable insights to the sales and trade distribution teams